coda/packs-sdk/docs/guides/blocks/sync-tables/index.md

 ## Columns selection

 Although only [featured columns][schemas_featured_columns] are shown in the table by default, all of the schema properties are synced and stored in the object chip in the first column of the sync table.
-These later be expanded out into columns of their own or accessed formulaically.
+These later can be expanded out into columns of their own or accessed formulaically.

 For very large schemas all of these unused properties can come with a performance cost however, so users have the option to choose the exact set of columns they want to sync.
 This can be done by clicking the **Choose columns** button in the sync table settings, and is launched automatically when creating the sync table with a very large schema.